holoviz/panel/doc/tutorials/basic/develop_notebook.md

 Start from an empty notebook named `app.ipynb`.

-Copy paste the 3 code cells below into the notebook
+Copy-paste the 3 code cells below into the notebook

 ```python
 import panel as pn